Essential conditions for a S&P Agreement

 If they have agreed to do something like maintenance work on the property prior to settlement include this in the further terms of sale

-Remember – No two property purchases are the same it is therefore essential to always
+Remember – No two property purchases are the same it is therefore essential to always consult your lawyer

 before entering into an agreement for Sale and Purchase to discuss what conditions are appropriate for the specific circumstances.